 IV sedation makes any dental experience a pleasant and stress-free procedure for the patient and dentist.

-How Should You Prepare For Iv Sedation?
+How Should You Prepare For IV Sedation?

+The fees for IV sedation range from $650 – $900.
 Your dentist will give you specific instructions on what to do before you procedure.
 You can expect

 - Not to eat for at least six hours before your visit